 $550,000 assessment last year x 0.75% tax rate = $4,125 tax

 For comparison 5% difference equates to $188 per year or $16/month

 In addition to the variance inherent in the transaction zone, as previously explained, the assessed value does not attempt to value every person's individual personal preferences, requirements, or access to capital.
 Assessed value reflects the most probable transaction price from the perspective of the most probable buyer as evident by an average price indicated by a comparison of the transaction prices of a number of similar properties.
 Some assessments will be higher and some will be lower, but on average the median assessment is expected to be on the median sale price of similar properties.
 A lower purchase price at time of the effective date of the assessment may indicate a good buy when compared to its competitive group.

-Although members of the Calgary Real Estate Board have access to good sales data through the multiple listing services (mls) there are a significant number of properties that do not sell throught the mls system and which are included in the assessment analysis.
+Although members of the Calgary Real Estate Board have access to good sales data through the multiple listing services (mls) there are a significant number of properties that do not sell through the MLS system and which are included in the assessment analysis.

-Check the purpose and function of the report, the effective date of the valuation, interest valued and Limiting Conditions regarding use of the report.
-If those match assessment parameters, with an effective date close to the effective base date of the assessment, being last July 1st, then it would be appropriae to send a copy of that report to the assessors for futher discussion.
+Check the purpose and function of the report, the effective date of the valuation, interest valued, and Limiting Conditions regarding use of the report.
+If those match assessment parameters, with an effective date close to July 1, then it would be appropriate to send a copy of that report to the assessors for discussion.

-If there have been no significant improvements to the property such as additions or a garage added etc, an increase greater than the norm indicates the reassessment objective is working.
-Updated property sale data indicates that market participants are now prepared to pay proportionately more for your property type, and or location.
+If there have been no significant improvements to the property such as additions, or a garage added, etc., an increase greater than the norm indicates the reassessment objective is working.
+Updated property sale data indicates that market participants are now prepared to pay proportionately more for your property type, and, or, location compared to others.

 $500,000 +5% = $525,000 x 0.75% = $3,938